VIAME/VIAME/examples/building_and_installing_viame/README.rst

 **Python:**

-The default Python used is 2.7, though other versions may work as well.
-It depends on your build settings and which dependency projects are turned on (some require 2.7, some don't).
+The default Python used is 2.7 or 3.6, though other versions may work as well.
+It depends on your build settings, operating system, and which dependency projects are turned on.

 .. _issues-label: